-John Steinbeck—born 112 years ago Thursday—wrote more than thirty books, and The Grapes of Wrath, which you were most likely assigned to read in high school, is widely considered to be his best work.
+John Steinbeck—who would have been 113 today—wrote more than thirty books, and The Grapes of Wrath, which you were most likely assigned to read in high school, is widely considered to be his best work.
 The novel was published in 1939 to great acclaim, both critically and commercially; it “was a phenomenon on the scale of a national event.
 It was publicly banned and burned by citizens, it was debated on national talk radio; but above all, it was read.”
 It was also the New York Times’ bestselling book of 1939, and won both a Pulitzer Prize and a National Book Award.

 As for the title, where did the phrase “The Grapes of Wrath” come from?
 As David Greetham notes in his 1998 book Textual Transgressions: Essays Toward the Construction of a Bibliography: